hewen/yakvs/README.md

     yakvs

+If YAKVS is being run for the first time, it will automatically generate the default configuration file in `yakvs.conf` and start running with those options.

 ## Protocol

 YAKVS uses a text-based TCP protocol.
 Commands and results are newline delimited.
 Here are the supported commands: